-The upper cervical spine is made up of the top two bones of the neck, located at the base of the skull.
-The C1 and C2 vertebrae, also called the atlas and axis, are responsible for many important bodily functions, such as protecting the brainstem and supporting proper blood flow to the brain.
+The upper cervical spine is consists of the top two bones of the neck, at the base of the skull.
+The C1 and C2 vertebrae, also called the atlas and axis, are responsible for many important bodily functions.
+This includes protecting the brainstem and supporting proper blood flow to the brain.
 How may a misalignment occur in this sensitive part of the body?

 There are numerous physiological and neurological conditions that are related to consequences of an upper cervical misalignment.
 Everything from migraines to acid reflux can relate to these changes in brainstem function, blood flow to the brain, and other complications.